dizzcode/inventory-android-test-app/README.md

 <br>

 #
-## 2. Read, Display, Update data with Room
+## 2. Read and Display data with Room

 <br>